 Figure 2 illustrates the effect of the best box and cut box procedures on the specificity of the runs analysis.
 As expected, the variability in specificity with varying N is markedly reduced and kept above and closer to the specified target – more with cut box than with best box.

 Figure 4 shows the probabilities of getting a signal as a function of N and SD.
 The upper left facet (SD = 0) contains the same data as Figure 2.
 As expected and shown previously in our simulation studies, the power of the runs analysis increases with increasing N and SD.
 The smoothing effect of best box and cut box appears to wear off as N and SD increases.
 Figure 5 is a blown up version of the facet with shift = 0.8 SD from Figure 4 and shows the sensitivity for the target value used in the box calculations.
-Exact values for shift = 0 and shift = 0.8 are presented in Table 1
+Exact values for shift = 0 and shift = 0.8 are presented in Table 1.

 Figure 4: Power function of Anhøj, best box, and cut box rules.
 N = number of data points in run chart.
 Numbers above each facet represent the size of the shift in standard deviation units (SD) that is present in data.